Healthy Living After Childhood Cancer

 Are cancer survivors at increased risk of cancer?

-Some studies show that cancer survivors are more likely to develop another cancer when compared to someone who has never had cancer.
-This could be due to a treatment (certain types of chemotherapy or radiation therapy) you had.
-These are called secondary cancers, because they develop as a result of therapy.
+Some studies show that cancer survivors are more likely to develop another cancer compared to someone who has never had cancer.
+This could be from a treatment (certain types of chemotherapy or radiation therapy) you had.
+These are called secondary cancers because they develop from a therapy.

 You could also develop a second cancer unrelated to your first diagnosis.
-This may be due to exposure to risk factors (smoking, for example), or a genetic predisposition in certain individuals, but in many cases the reason for the increased risk is unclear.
-While this may sound scary, it is a reminder of the importance of cancer screening and of maintaining a healthy lifestyle in your post-cancer life.
+This may be due to exposure to risk factors (smoking, for example), or a genetic predisposition in certain people, but in many cases the reason for the increased risk is unclear.
+While this may sound scary, it is a reminder of the importance of cancer screening and keeping a healthy lifestyle in your post-cancer life.

 Healthy living after cancer is an important part of your life.
 Ask your provider if you have any questions about living a healthy lifestyle.